General questions about financial aid

 I am really independent.
 Why do I have to apply for financial aid using my parent's information?

 The definition of “Independent” is defined specifically by the law.
-You will automatically be considered independent for financial aid purposes if you meet one or more of the following criteria in the 2014-2015 FAFSA:
+You will automatically be considered independent for financial aid purposes if you meet one or more of the following criteria:

-- You are married on the date you complete the FAFSA (answer “Yes” if you are separated but not divorced).
+- You are legally married on the date you complete the FAFSA (answer “Yes” to this question if you are separated but not divorced).

 - You are a veteran of the U.S. Armed forces.